 It’s not time-consuming and it will provide you far more stable ride.

-If you don’t have that option and that height doesn’t give you comfort, you made a mistake buying that scooter.
+If you don’t have that option and that height isn’t comfortable, you made a mistake buying that scooter.

 I’m sorry, but that’s the truth.
 Sell it and buy another one.

-Take a look at How to Choose The Right Electric Scooter For You and get some info about all aspects before buying one.
-It will literally save your time and money.
+Take a look at the post where we are talking about how to choose the right electric scooter for you to get info about all aspects you need to know before buying one.
+It will literally save you time and money.

-All screws on the deck, in handlebars, wheels need some check before the ride.
-Before every ride is perfect, but if that is too demanding for you keep that checking schedule at least once a week or so.
+All screws on the deck, in handlebars and wheels need to be checked before the ride.
+Checking before every ride is ideal, but if that is too demanding for you, keep checking at least once a week or so.

 Currently, you are only checking battery level before every ride, right?

 There you go.
-That is a habit also.
+That is a habit as well.

-All you have to do is expand that habit on few other things.
-What you will do by implementing that reduces or even eliminate the possibility of malfunction.
+All you have to do is expand that habit to a few other things.
+What you will do by implementing that habit reduces or even eliminate the possibility of malfunction.

 And you will get a much safer ride as a result, of course.